citygml4j/citygml-tools/README.md

 This will show the help message and all available commands of citygml-tools.

-The following command mounts a local directory at `/data` using the `-v` parameter and runs the `to-cityjson` command of citygml-tools on all CityGML files in the mounted volume.
+The following command mounts a local directory at `/data` using the `-v` parameter and runs the `to-cityjson` command of citygml-tools to convert all CityGML files in the mounted volume into CityJSON.

     > docker run --rm -u 1000 -v /path/to/your/data:/data citygml-tools to-cityjson *.gml